gabe-zoldi/appium-dev-setup/AppiumDevSetup.md

 <div id='summary' />
 ## Summary
-[Tutorial | https://youtu.be/xAIgpj7rAN4] on how to setup Appium for mobile automation testing.
+<a href="https://youtu.be/xAIgpj7rAN4">Tutorial</a> on how to setup Appium for mobile automation testing.

 ----